 - Temperature – Chemistries typically become more aggressive at elevated temperatures.

-- Concentration and pH – The more acid in concentration accelerates the coating process and can result in a heavier total weight of coating.
+- Concentration and pH – The more acid in concentration accelerates the coating process and can result in a heavier total weight of the coating.

 Types of Phosphating Lines

 Iron phosphate pretreatment is the most common pretreatment for powder coating because it can be used with almost any material and has more environmentally friendly by-products or sludge.
 This process is commonly used on steel materials.

 Unlike iron phosphate, zinc phosphate cannot clean and coat at the same time; therefore, a four-stage wash, rinse, zinc phosphate, rinse is a common setup.
 While zinc phosphating provides improved coating adhesion properties, better coating in tight areas and better corrosion resistance, the process has higher operating costs, uses heavy metals, and can produce considerable sludge, none of which are environmentally friendly for disposal purposes.
 Zinc phosphate is typically used on galvanized steel materials.